Lapland-UAS-Tequ/tequ-modbus-lock/README.md

 | Converter | GND | 12v Input - |
 | Converter | VOUT | XIAO 5V |
 | Converter | GND | GND |

+## Uploading code

+You'll need to install the required Modbus libraries and the XIAO board to upload the code.